davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

       {:type="(%i)"}
       1. Add the node's `valid_policy` to `authority_constrained_policy_set`.

-      2. If returning policy qualifiers in the output, collect all qualifiers in the node, its ancestors, and descendants and associate them with `valid_policy`.
-Returning policy qualifiers in the output is NOT RECOMMENDED.
+      2. Collect all qualifiers in the node, its ancestors, and descendants and associate them with `valid_policy`.
+Applications that do not use policy qualifiers MAY skip this step to simplify processing.

    4. Set `user_constrained_policy_set` to `authority_constrained_policy_set`.